wahudamon/notebook/content/books.md

 - Goodbye, Things: The new Japanese Minimalism
 - Steal Like an Artist
 - Filosofi Teras
+- Digital Minimalism
+- Deep Work

 ### Sedang dibaca
-- Outliers: The Story of Success
-- Digital Minimalism
+- Hyouka Volume 5
+- So Good They Can't Ignore You

 ### Ingin dibaca
 - The Airbnb Story
 - Ego is the Enemy
 - The 4-Hour Workweek
 - The Power of Habit
-- Garis Waktu
+- Outliers: The Story of Success